 This report is submitted to Council to seek an additional budget of \$39k to cover the investment in festive lighting, zodiac sculptures and increased infrastructure costs.
 Should Council resolve to commit the additional budget, a quarterly adjustment will be required in Q2.

 Financial Implications

+i manolal implications

 Not applicable

+• •

 Included in existing approved budget

 Additional funds required $\boxtimes$ \$39,000

-44 4 ,
+• •

 Community Engagement

+- and a gradual control of the contr

+Not Applicable

 Not Applicable

 Lunar Lights 2020 Site plan J